‘Darling In The FranXX’ Episode 16 Death Flags Confirmed By New Interview – Will Zero-Two Survive The Ending?

 “Darling, I don’t feel so good…” pic.twitter.com/4tB4NsNlL3

-— darling ダーリン ???? (@AnimeEnthusiasm) May 6, 2018
+— darling ダーリン???? (@AnimeEnthusiasm) May 6, 2018

 Warning: The following may contain spoilers.

-There were other blatant death flags in Darling In The FranXX Episode 16, like when Goro said, “You know, we were fighting battles in which we could die at any time, but not having to fight makes us all fidgety too, huh?”
+There were other blatant death flags in Darling In The FranXX Episode 16, like when Goro said, “you know, we were fighting battles in which we could die at any time, but not having to fight makes us all fidgety too, huh?”
 Unfortunately, a Newtype magazine interview about the Darling In The FranXX anime seems to be confirming these death flags since Japanese readers on Reddit have stated that the overall atmosphere of future episodes will be “bright,” but “the story [of the final arc] will be about the kids fighting to survive” and “hearts will be broken.”

-“I wonder how many will survive in the end?” director Atsushi Nishigori said in the interview according to Reddit.
+“I wonder how many will survive in the end?” director Atsushi Nishigori said in the interview, according to Reddit.
 “No, I know, but it pains me.”

 It’s also claimed that anime audiences can look forward to Ikuno taking a leading role in the story.
 The summary of the translated interview said that various hints placed in the first 13 episodes will soon be revealed.
-The Klaxosaur Princess that was mentioned near the ending of Darling In The FranXX Episode 16 “will play a role of utmost importance” and some fans believe she could be either Zero-Two’s sister or mother.
+The Klaxosaur Princess that was mentioned near the ending of Darling In The FranXX Episode 16 “will play a role of utmost importance,” and some fans believe she could be either Zero-Two’s sister or mother.
 Otherwise, it’s claimed that the typical Japanese city seen in Episode 7 hints toward the real relationship between the Klaxosaurs and humanity.